 - Family history of hearing loss or deafness.

 - Some medications can be toxic to the ears.
 If you are taking medications as part of an ongoing treatment, remember to discuss its side effects with your doctor.

 Causes of hearing loss in one ear

 Hearing impairment may occur in just one ear and is known as unilateral hearing loss or unilateral deafness.
 The person should still be able to hear well with the other ear.
-If you have problems understanding speech in crowded environments, locating the source of a sound or tuning out background noise, speak to your local TerryWhite Chemmart pharmacist about booking a FREE hearing check.
+If you have problems understanding speech in crowded environments, locating the source of a sound or tuning out background noise, speak to your local TerryWhite Chemmart pharmacist today.
 Sudden loss of hearing in one ear may occur due to ear wax or ear fluid build up and medical attention must be sought.

 Early signs of hearing loss

 - Not turning their head towards a noise or not appearing to be startled by a loud noise.

 - Not uttering a single word by the age of 12 months.